google/fully-homomorphic-encryption/transpiler/README.md

 2. Add the C++ file that contains the code to be transpiled into the aforementioned subdirectory.
 3. Create a testbench (e.g., `fn_tfhe_testbench`) and `BUILD` file
-    similar to those in the library’s examples, but that uses your FHE-C++ instead.
+    similar to those in the repository’s examples, but that uses your FHE-C++ instead.
 4. Run the transpiler with the following command, replacing `fn` with the name of your subdirectory and testbench file names, followed by two dashes, and any needed additional arguments (e.g., `"arg1"`, `"arg2"`):